 Without new investment, our roads and sidewalks will continue to fall into disrepair.
 Waiting to fund repairs and improvements to the City’s streets and sidewalks will cost more in the long term.
 Smaller fixes now save taxpayer dollars and help ensure our community’s safety and mobility for the future.

-Funding this measure would require a property tax of 50¢ for every $1,000 of assessed value on your home.
+Funding this measure would require a property tax of 50¢ for every $1,000 of assessed value.
 The estimated cost for the median home in Bothell (an assessed value of $376,000) would be less than $16/month, or $188 annually.
+The levy would apply to all taxable properties in the City limits.

 Where would the money go?